Supergirl (1984 film): Critical response

 Both Rita Kempley and Paul Attanasio of The Washington Post gave it positive marks.
 John Grant, writing in The Encyclopedia of Fantasy, was more positive about the film, describing Slater as "an exceptionally charming Supergirl" and wrote that Supergirl had some "excellent—and excellently realised—flights of imagination."
 Grant criticised the "inconsistent" characterization of Slater and Dunaway's characters.
-Summing up, he stated while Supergirl "was less than the sum of its parts, not all of those parts are insignificant."
+In conclusion, he stated while Supergirl "was less than the sum of its parts, not all of those parts are insignificant."